 TRL 7 TRL 8 TRL 9 EC definition System prototype demonstration in operational environment System complete and qualified Actual system proven in operational environment Operational environment Service has passed through development and is an advanced stage of pre-production: the software is stable, reliable and has been deployed in an operational environment Documented Functionality as required by the target users is documented, understood, validated with target sample users and accepted by them.
-Internal documentation exists regarding preliminary validation tests. available Service delivered An assessment has been made of the required load of the system once the transition into production is complete and a plan has been made to service this load.
-This assessment has been documented.
-Evidence that the service is being delivered in a way consistent with user expectations Policy/SLA An SLA is optional.
-An acceptable use policy/terms of use/SLA is in place Real users There are users who are making real use of the service and rely on it for their work Support Provision is made for user support, with response to incident and problem management Feedback from users Customer feedback is gathered and documented.
+Internal documentation exists regarding preliminary validation tests.
+Service documentat available ion for end-users exists and is made Service delivered An assessment has been made of the required load of the system once the transition into production is complete and a plan has been made to service this load.
+This assessment has been documented. · Policy/SLA An SLA is optional.
+An acceptable use p oolicy/terms of use/SLA is in place Real users There are users who are making real use of the service and rely on it for their work Support Provision is made for user support, with response to incident and problem management Feedback from users Customer feedback is gathered and documented.
 The service has been in a production state and relied upon by users for at least 1 year and evidence is provided to show this.
 There are quantitative outputs as a direct result of the service usage